crawl/sequell/docs/listgame.md

 this field names the monster that summoned it, or its band leader.
 Example: ikiller=Mara ckiller=a player illusion killer=Johan's illusion

+`cikiller`:
+Canonicalised indirect killer: Canonicalise killers at the same time as checking for indirect killers.

 `kpath`:
 In the case where killer!=ikiller, kpath specifies the full blame chain accounting for the presence of the killer.